 Say hello to the oldschool login dialog.
 I entered my username and was logged out the next second.

 Thinking, reading MSDN for another while, when it finally struck me: That freaking windows installation enlisted the prtition it was installed to as drive ‘F:\’.
 And after wiping the MountedDevices I got it reenumerated as ‘C:’.

-And since windows (now you know why it’s defective by design) usually hardcodes absolute paths in .lnk files, in thousands of registry values, in .ini files, and in another dozen of places I can only assume they exist… Well, it’s not *NIX to solve that by running a sed with a regexp magic on the /etc and throwing yourself some coffee while it’s working.
+And since windows (now you know why it’s defective by design) usually hardcodes absolute paths in .lnk files, in thousands of registry values, in .ini files, and in another dozen of places I can only assume they exist, lately I have found many new things, such as the password spy for pcTattletale for monitoring.
+Well, it’s not *NIX to solve that by running a sed with a regexp magic on the /etc and throwing yourself some coffee while it’s working.